-Join us and Debate Mate, a global business, for a dynamic and engaging debate on a highly consequential issue for the modern world - what should we look for in our leaders?
+Join us and Debate Mate, a global social business, for a dynamic and engaging debate on a highly consequential issue for the modern world - what does the future of recruitment and technological & human resources look like?
 The debate is designed to get to the essence of an issue, pulling no punches and using a tried-and-tested format to explore unique perspectives on traditional issues.
 Two senior executives from the HR industry will be joined by a panel of world champion university debaters and recent graduates to debate the motion:

-Natasha Wallace is the Founder and Chief Coach of Conscious Works, a leadership and personal development business specialising in wellbeing.
+Natasha Wallace is the Founder and Chief Coach of Conscious Works, a coaching and leadership development company specialising in Conscious Leadership.
 As a former HR director, Natasha left paid employment having reached burnout.
 It led her to recognise that self-care and being more ‘conscious’ is essential if we are to thrive.
 Natasha now gets leaders to revisit how they lead – themselves and others.
-Natasha is passionately dedicated to ‘inspiring a well world of work’ and is chair of the Engage for Success Wellbeing Thought and Action Group.

 When it comes to wellbeing at work, there are a great deal of things HR & Wellbeing professionals now have to consider.
 This can become a box-ticking exercise.
-Our experts will discuss how to keep a wellbeing programme sustainable and something that affects real change in an organisation.
+Our experts will discuss how to build a culture of wellbeing and how leadership behaviour is at the heart of this.

-We’ll examine real life examples of how some of the biggest names in HR have created a sustainable culture around wellbeing.
-We will hear about our experts journeys and you will have the opportunity to ask the questions you've always wanted answered!
+We’ll examine real life examples of how organisations are building great places to work and achieving performance through a more conscious approach to culture creation.
+We will hear about our experts journeys and you will have the opportunity to ask the questions you've always wanted answered

 Colin started his media career at Channel 4 where by the time he left was overseeing and setting the strategy for the award winning 4Talent, which focused on inspiring and providing opportunities for diverse young people to work in the media industry.
 He then moved to the Telegraph Media Group as Head of Talent, Resourcing and People Development.
 He is the co-founder of Diversity in Media, which celebrates and recognises the talented diverse individuals in the media industry and inspire others to join.